Home

 Introduction

 PyPSA-PL is an implementation of the energy modelling framework PyPSA shipped with a use-ready dataset tailored for the Polish energy system.
 PyPSA-PL can be used to plan optimal investments in the power, heating, hydrogen, and light vehicle sectors – given the final use demand together with capital and operation costs for assets – or just to optimise the hourly dispatch of the utility units – given the final use demand and operation costs only.
-That makes it a useful tool to investigate the feasibility of decarbonisation scenarios for the Polish energy system in which a large share of electricity is supplied by intermittent sources like wind and solar.
+That makes it a useful tool to investigate the feasibility of decarbonisation scenarios for the Polish energy system in which a large share of electricity is supplied by variable sources like wind and solar.

 Installation and usage

 PyPSA-PL has been developed and tested using Python 3.10.
-The project dependencies can be installed using the Poetry according to the pyproject.toml file.
-Alternatively, you can use any other Python package manager - the dependencies are also listed in the requirements.txt file.
+The project dependencies can be installed using the Poetry tool according to the pyproject.toml file.
+Alternatively, you can use any other Python package manager – the dependencies are also listed in the requirements.txt file.
 Additionally, you will need to install an external solver (see PyPSA manual).

-Input data sources
+Input data and assumptions

 InputSource

-electric load time seriesENTSO-E. (2023).
+Electricity final use time seriesENTSO-E. (2023).
 Total Load—Day Ahead / Actual.
 Transparency Platform. https://transparency.entsoe.eu/load-domain/r2/totalLoadR2/show

-wind and PV utilisation time seriesDe Felice, M. (2022).
+Wind and solar PV availability time seriesDe Felice, M. (2022).
 ENTSO-E Pan-European Climatic Database (PECD 2021.3) in Parquet format.
 Zenodo. https://doi.org/10.5281/zenodo.7224854 <br><br> Gonzalez-Aparicio, I., Zucker, A., Careri, F., Monforti, F., Huld, T., Badger, J. (2021).
 EMHIRES dataset: Wind and solar power generation.
 Zenodo. https://doi.org/10.5281/zenodo.4803353

 Publications and full datasets